Huelse/HEAAN-Python/README.md

 # PYHEAAN
-This is a Python wrapper for HEAAN lib.
+This is a Python wrapper for HEAAN library.

-[HEAAN](https://github.com/snucrypto/HEAAN) is software library that implements homomorphic encryption (HE) that supports fixed point arithmetics.
+[HEAAN](https://github.com/snucrypto/HEAAN) is a software library that implements homomorphic encryption (HE) that supports fixed point arithmetics.
+This library supports approximate operations between rational numbers.
+The approximate error depends on some parameters and almost same with floating point operation errors.
+The scheme in this library is on the [paper](https://eprint.iacr.org/2016/421.pdf).